A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Introduction

-In section 2 we review the general theory of continuous wavelet transforms, based on square integrable representations, which is the base of the wavelet-Plancherel theory.
-Moreover, we recall the recently developed class of semi-direct product wavelet transforms (SPWT).
-Last, we introduce a new class of wavelet transforms, called geometric wavelet transforms.
+The general wavelet-Plancherel theory is derived for a large class of transforms called semi-direct product wavelet transforms \cite{MyRef}, that include the STFT, 1D wavelet transform, and shearlet transform as special cases.
+Since the general formulation is somewhat long and involved, we begin this paper with a special case -- the wavelet-Plancherel theory of the 1D wavelet transform.
+Here, the formulas and claims are much simpler.
+In Section \ref{The one-dimensional wavelet-Plancherel theory} we present this special case, and postpone the proofs to Sections \ref{A wavelet Plancherel theory} and \ref{Wavelet Plancherel phase space filtering} where we develop rigorously the general theory.

-In section 3 we derive our wavelet-Plancherel theory for general continuous wavelet transforms, based on square integrable representations.
+In Section \ref{Preliminaries} we review some general preliminaries.
+In Section \ref{Continuous wavelet transforms} we review the general theory of continuous wavelet transforms based on square integrable representations, which is the basis of the wavelet-Plancherel theory.
+Moreover, we recall the recently developed class of semi-direct product wavelet transforms (SPWT) \cite{MyRef}, whose special structure will allow the derivation of closed form pull-back formulas of phase space multiplicative operators.
+Last, we introduce a new class of wavelet transforms, called \emph{diffeomorphism geometric wavelet transforms (DGWT)}, which will allow a simplification of the wavelet-Plancherel theory and the pull-back formulas.

-In Section 4 we calculate closed form formulas for the pullback of phase space multiplicative operators.
+In Section \ref{A wavelet Plancherel theory} we derive our wavelet-Plancherel theory for general continuous wavelet transforms based on square integrable representations.
+In Section \ref{Wavelet Plancherel phase space filtering} we derive closed form formulas for the pull-back of phase space multiplicative operators.
 The general formulas are developed for SPWTs, the structure of which allows a functional calculus machinery as the basis of calculations.
-Last, for geometric wavelet transforms, we show that the pull-back of phase space multiplicative operators are explicitly given as convolutions and multiplicative operators along integral lines in the window-signal space.
+Last, for DGWTs, we show that the pull-back of phase space multiplicative operators are explicitly given as convolutions and multiplicative operators along integral lines in the window-signal space.

-In section 5 we show how to utilize the wavelet-Plancherel theory to design an efficient sparse continuous wavelet transform algorithm, for the special case of the 1D continuous wavelet transform, and calculate computational complexity.
-As an example, we show the advantage in having increased resolution in phase space using our model, in a phase vocoder application.
+In Section \ref{Greedy sparse continuous wavelet transform} we show how to utilize the wavelet-Plancherel theory to design an efficient sparse continuous wavelet transform algorithm (WP4), for the special case of the 1D continuous wavelet transform.
+We moreover derive the computational complexity of the new method.
+As a toy example, we show the advantage in having increased resolution in phase space using our model, in a phase vocoder application.